Boom in Native American oil complicates Biden climate push

 "There's nothing here.
 No jobs.
 Nothing," said Donald Whitelightning, Jr., who lives in Cannon Ball, near the Dakota Access Pipeline protest.

 Whitelightning, who cares for his mother in a modest home, said he pays up to $500 a month for electricity in winter.
-Utility costs, among North Dakota's highest, severely strain a reservation officials say has 40% poverty and 75% unemployment.
+Utility costs, among North Dakota's highest, severely strain a reservation officials say has 40 percent poverty and 75 percent unemployment.

 The tribe hopes its wind project, Anpetu Wi, meaning "morning light," will help.
 Officials predict its 235 megawatts — enough for roughly 94,000 homes — would double their annual revenue and fund benefits like those Fort Berthold derives from oil — housing, health care, more jobs.

-Note: - Update: Navajo Police Department continues search for Ella Mae Begay